Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Theoretical Analysis

 We can compute the probabilities of interest using the same integration as in Case 1, but with a different joint probability density function.
 Closed-form probabilities can be obtained as

-As a numerical example, with $d_i=0.1$, we obtain a \raisebox{0.5ex}{\texttildelow}44\% improvement from the previous upper bound when $S=5$ and a \raisebox{0.5ex}{\texttildelow}70\% improvement when $S=15$.
+As a numerical example, with $d_i=0.1$, we obtain a \raisebox{0.5ex}{\texttildelow}44\% improvement from the previous upper bound when $S=5$ and a \raisebox{0.5ex}{\texttildelow}68\% improvement when $S=15$.

-See~\Cref{tab:numerical_probabilities21} and~\Cref{tab:numerical_probabilities22} for the numerical results with $d_i = 0.1$ and $d_i = 0.01$ respectively.
-Numerical results for another distribution are included in the appendix.
+See~\Cref{fig:truncatedexpdist_results} for the numerical results with $d_i = 0.1$ and $d_i = 0.01$ respectively in a setting with 16 in-ring vehicles total.
+Although no in-ring HV would actually be present in the 100\% AV penetration setting, values are reported for illustrative purposes.
+The data used for the plots is included in~\Cref{tab:numerical_probabilities21} and~\Cref{tab:numerical_probabilities22} in the appendix.
 In reality, the true distribution is likely to lie somewhere between the two cases outlined in this section.
-Note the relative improvement column is computed by comparing the $Pr(H_i \leq d_i, H_i \leq A_{(1)})$ column with $Pr(H_i \leq d_i) = d_i$ in the connected AV scenario.
-We provide $Pr(H_i \leq d_i)$ in the supervision-aware setting given the current joint p.d.f. to illustrate the shift in probability distribution.
+Note the relative improvement column in the tables is computed by comparing the $P(H_i \leq d_i, H_i \leq A_{(1)})$ column as AV penetration rate increases with $P(H_i \leq d_i) = d_i$, which corresponds to the case in which the probability of a given HV's reachability zone intersecting the merge point is unaffected by the CCAVs.
+To illustrate the relative impact of the CCAVs' blocking benefit relative to their distribution shift benefit, we ablate the effect of blocking.